ChristianMorton/ChristianMorton/README.md

 }
 ```

-## 👀 I'm currently looking for

-A software engineer apprenticeship level 4 or above.

 ## 🚀 Some languages and tools I have used in the past
 <div>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" title="cpp" alt="cpp" width="40" height="40"/>